 If you do not agree that you committed the offence for which you received the FPN then the matter will be dealt with through formal prosecution via the courts.
 It will then be up to the court, on receiving evidence, to determine whether or not an offence was committed and therefore whether or not any penalty should be imposed.
 Effectively this means that the formal court route becomes the mechanism for those wishing to appeal an FPN.

-The company, District Enforcement, provide experienced and professional enforcement officers who work under the direction of the council.
+The company, Waste Investigations Support & Enforcement Limited, provide experienced and professional Environmental Crime Officers who work under the direction of the council.
 They will patrol any area of land that is open to public access and will include areas such as town centres and environmental hotspots.
 The Royal Borough of Windsor and Maidenhead has given clear and defined delegated powers, with officers following current legislative guidelines.

 All officers operating within the Royal Borough of Windsor and Maidenhead have been screened and vetted by DBS in compliance with British Standard 7858:2012, and have received intensive introductory training and ongoing professional development to maintain the high standards required by us.

 There is body worn camera footage of every interaction between the officers and members of the public.
 This is used to protect the public and our officers from being subject to false complaints or intimidation by offenders seeking to avoid paying the penalty issued.
 The cameras are only switched on at the point the officer introduces him/herself to the offender and it is explained why the camera is in operation.